passivestar/substance-tools/README.md

 In the addon preferences you can configure:

 - Substance Painter Path.
 Default is `C:\Program Files\Allegorithmic\Adobe Substance 3D Painter\Adobe Substance 3D Painter.exe`
 - Texture output folder name.
-Default is `substance_painter_textures`
+Default is `textures`
 - Texture Set Name Regex - Regular expression used to determine the texture set name by the texture file name.
 Usually the texture set name goes first and is separated from other info by the first "_".
 Default value is `(.+?)_`